 To help students and alumni succeed, CDA Technical Institute may provide student services like those listed below:

 The last reported accreditation for this school was done by the Accrediting Council for Continuing Education and Training.
 To see more and get consumer disclosures, you can visit commercialdivingacademy.com.

 Below is a list of the programs that may be offered at CDA Technical Institute.
 Programs may differ from the list below, to see a full list of programs offered please visit the school's website or by phone at (904) 766-7736.

-Get more information about the programs offered by clicking the request information button to the right.
+Get more information about the programs offered by CDA Technical Institute by clicking the request information to the right.

 Diver, Professional and Instructor (844 Hours)